Temitope-Portfolio/Predictive-models/README.md

 ![Line chart for daily transactions](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/9b4dcca0-10db-4398-956e-e84472c4c20c)

-In getting to know the monthly total sales per year, I added a new label **year_month** into the dataframe, taking into account the total price of each month.
+In getting to know the monthly total sales per year, I used the new label **year_month** which was added to the dataframe above, taking into account the total price of each month.
 Checking the chart, the months of October record the highest sales while the months of July come second.

 ![Total amount spent monthly per year](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/f6da46e2-c87d-46ea-b5fc-c4abdc68f30f)

 Checking the year that makes the most sales, the year 2022 had the most sales.
-The year 2023 can not be used as we are currently in it and it has not concluded.
-The year 2023 has data only from January to the beginning of March.
+The year 2023 can not be used as the data recorded just the first quarter of 2023.

 ![Yearly sales](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/f9bb5a19-58ac-4981-8ae4-62319072cd32)